 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I do think that the flavour will change depending on which Gin or which Tonic you use, but a stronger flavoured one is best.
-The flavour isn’t overpowering in this recipe, but theres the delicious hint of all things delightful.
+I do think that the flavour will change depending on which gin or which tonic you use, but a stronger flavoured one is best.
+The flavour isn’t overpowering in this recipe, but there’s a delicious hint of all things delightful.
+If you don’t like tonic though, top tip – you can use lemonade!

 No-Bake Gin and Tonic Cheesecake!